ebzzry/ebzzry.github.io/src/fallacies.md

 the person being asked may be an agnostic.

+## False compromise

+This is committed when a gray area is forced, even if there are clear choices.
+This is usually observed in journalism to provide an “equal” and “unbiased” coverage.

+> “Everyone in this table is bound to their individual
+> opinions.
+Nobody is necessarily right or wrong.”

+The speaker avoids the discussion and the determination of the plausibility that one or more arguments may be the solution to the problem.
+This is done to commit “fence sitting” and to “play it safe.”

 ## Hasty generalization

 This is committed when it is assumed that a part composes the